'Ketamine Queen' pleads guilty to selling fatal dose to Matthew Perry

 Making good on a deal she signed on Aug.
 18, Sangha pleaded guilty to one count of maintaining a drug-involved premises, three counts of distribution of ketamine, and one count of distribution of ketamine resulting in death.

-Prosecutors agreed to drop three other counts related to the distribution of ketamine, and one count of distribution of methamphetamine that was unrelated to the Perry case.

-The final plea deal came a year after federal prosecutors announced that five people had been charged in Perry’s Oct.
+The final plea deal came a year after federal prosecutors announced the indictments in Perry’s Oct.
 28, 2023 death after a sweeping investigation.

 Sangha is scheduled to be sentenced on Dec.
 10. She could get up to 65 years in prison.
-The judge is not bound to follow any terms of the plea agreement, but prosecutors said in the document that they will ask for less than the maximum.
-None of the co-defendants have been sentenced yet.
+The judge is not required to give her a shorter term because of the plea agreement, but prosecutors said they will ask for less than the maximum.
+None of the co-defendants have been sentenced.
+Sangha has been in custody for about a year, while her co-defendants have been released on bond.

+“I thought the government was turning the responsibility in this case on its head,” Geragos said outside court.
+"I think that most people, if you talk to them about this case, their biggest problem with it is, ‘why is she in custody and the people, whether it’s medical professionals or the people who are actually ingesting the drug, or the people who were administering the drug are out?’”

 Sangha and Dr. Salvador Plasencia, who pleaded guilty in July, had been the primary targets of the investigation.
-Three other defendants — Dr. Mark Chavez, Kenneth Iwamasa and Erik Fleming — pleaded guilty in exchange for their cooperation, which included statements implicating Sangha and Plasencia.
+Three others — Dr. Mark Chavez, Kenneth Iwamasa and Fleming — pleaded guilty in exchange for their cooperation.

 Perry was found dead in his Los Angeles home by Iwamasa, his assistant.
 The medical examiner ruled that ketamine, typically used as a surgical anesthetic, was the primary cause of death.